 Audiobooks and engagement with reading

-- 1 in 5 (21.7%) children and young people said that listening to an audiobook or podcast has got them interested in reading books.
+- Of those who listen to audiobooks, 2 in 5 (44.5%) children and young people said that listening to an audiobook or podcast has got them interested in reading books.

 - More children and young people who enjoy listening say that they also enjoy reading, compared with children who do not enjoy listening (58.3% vs. 46.1%).

-- 2 in 5 (43.1%) children and young people agree that listening to audiobooks helps them understand a subject.
+- Of those who listen to audiobooks, 3 in 5 (61.0%) children and young people agree that listening to audiobooks helps them understand a subject.

-- 2 in 5 (40.3%) children and young people agreed that when they listen to stories rather than watching videos they use their imagination more
+- Also in this group, 3 in 5 (64.7%) children and young people agreed that when they listen to stories they use their imagination more than when watching videos.

 - Boys who do not enjoy reading are more likely to say they enjoy listening to audio (46.6%) than girls who do not enjoy reading (37.8%) or those who prefer to describe their own gender (33.0%).